 Exposition

 The word postmillennialism means after the millennium.
-Thus, like amillennialism, postmillennialism teaches that Christ will come again after the thousand years of Revelation 20.
+Thus, like Amillennialism, Postmillennialism teaches that Christ will come again after the “1000 years” of Revelation 20.
 Nevertheless, the two schools differ, primarily because postmillennarians are highly optimistic about the progress and societal impact of the Gospel during the Era of Proclamation.
 The seeds of this persuasion were first planted by Augustine, who was quite confident about the redemptive power and future growth of the City of God (i.e., the Church).
-In Reformation times certain Dutch theologians modified his view, asserting that the thousand years symbolize a later portion of the Era of Proclamation, during which time the Jews will be converted and the world will be more or less completely Christianized.
+In Reformation times certain Dutch theologians modified his view, asserting that the thousand years symbolize a later portion of the Era of Proclamation, during which time large numbers of Jews will be converted and the world will become largely Christian.

-Though hardly the majority report of the Church, postmillennialism has had some astute defenders.
+Though hardly the majority report of the Church, Postmillennialism has had some astute defenders.
 Most of the American Puritans were postmillennarians.
 They believed that God would use the American experiment in a special way to advance his universal Kingdom.
-Recent postmillennarians include Charles Hodge, Benjamin Warfield, Lorraine Boettner, John Jefferson Davis, Jeff Durbin, Marcellus Kik, Keith Mathison, James White, and Doug Wilson.
+More recent postmillennarians include Charles Hodge, Benjamin Warfield, Lorraine Boettner, John Jefferson Davis, Jeff Durbin, Marcellus Kik, Keith Mathison, James White, and Doug Wilson.
 The disciples of Rousas Rushdoony—the founder of a theological school called Christian Reconstructionism—are also postmillennial.
-They include Greg Bahnsen, Ken Gentry, Gary North, and Martin Selbrede.
+They include Greg Bahnsen, Ken Gentry, Gary North, Martin Selbrede, and Doug Wilson.

-1. The Kingdom of God: Postmillennarians agree with their amillennarian brothers that the Kingdom of God is a direct spiritual reign of the triune God, and that it enters history in two fundamental stages: the purely spiritual Kingdom of the Son, followed by the spiritual and physical Kingdom of the Father.
-But, as we just saw, some postmillennarians think of the Millennium as a distinct phase of the Kingdom of Son, in which Christ suddenly binds Satan and then triumphantly extends his spiritual reign over the face of the whole earth.
-For these interpreters, postmillennialism is not really a species of present-millennialism, since here the Millennium is present with some, but not all, Christians who live in the Era of Proclamation.
+Postmillennarians agree with their amillennarian brothers that the Kingdom of God is a direct spiritual reign of the triune God, and that it enters history in two fundamental stages: the purely spiritual Kingdom of the Son, followed by the spiritual and physical Kingdom of the Father.
+But again, some postmillennarians think of the Millennium as a distinct phase of the Kingdom of Son, in which Christ suddenly binds Satan and then triumphantly extends his spiritual reign over the face of the whole earth.
+Thus, for these interpreters, postmillennialism is not really a species of present-millennialism, since here the Millennium is present with some, but not all, Christians who live in the Era of Proclamation.

-2. The Interpretation of OTKP: Once again postmillennarians agree with their amillennarian brethren in interpreting these prophecies typologically and figuratively, and as being fulfilled under the New Covenant and among its people, the Church.
-There is, however, a crucial difference: In texts where amillennarians find the prophets speaking of the World to Come, most postmillennarians find them speaking of the triumphs of the Era of Gospel Proclamation.
+Once again postmillennarians agree with their amillennarian brethren in interpreting OTKPs typologically and figuratively, as being fulfilled under the New Covenant and among its people, the Church.
+There is, however, a crucial difference: In OT texts where amillennarians find the prophets speaking of the World to Come, most postmillennarians find them speaking of the triumphs of the Era of Gospel Proclamation.
 More on this in a moment.

-3. The Meaning of the Millennium: Here postmillennarians differ among themselves.
+On this issue postmillennarians differ among themselves.
 Some identify the 1000 years of Revelation 20 with the entire Era of Proclamation, others with its final thousand years, still others with a season of indeterminate length situated towards the end of the present evil age.
-In the latter case, this season is held to commence with a special, latter-day binding of Satan, possibly leading to the conversion of ethnic Israel at large (this is the view I have pictured in the time-line linked above).
+In the latter case, this season is held to commence with a special, latter-day binding of Satan, possibly leading to the conversion of ethnic Israel at large (the view I have pictured in the time-line above).
 All agree, however, that the basic trajectory of Church history, despite occasional setbacks, is one of Gospel triumph.

 Does Scripture justify this optimistic scenario?
 Does the course of Church History to date confirm it?
 In the following critique we will seek to answer these important questions.